Untitled

 2. Please respond to the following questions by Friday at 11:59 p.m. and at least one classmate's post for each by Sunday at 11:59 p.m.

 What reasons can you think of for both arguments: That Sufism is a separate religion from Islam, and that Sufism is simply a practice within Islam?
-Refer to Christianity and/or Judaism within your answer.
+Refer to our sources last week and this week on Sufism.
+As well, refer to Christianity and/or Judaism within your answer.

 1. Please raise a discussion question by Thursday at 11:59 p.m. and reply to the questions of at least two classmates by Sunday at 11:59 p.m.